Dreem-Organization/bender/README.rst

 It features 3 kind of components:

-- *benderopt*: A custom library implementing 3 algorithms:
+- *benderopt*: A custom library implementing 2 algorithms:
     - Random Search
     - Parzen Estimator Optimization (TPE-like)
-    - Model Based Optimization (SMAC-like)

 - *bender-api*: A high level interface to interact with bender functionalities.
     - CRUD for experiments, algorithms and trials.